-- Completion of the CPeP program will reduce the experience requirement by 1.5 years - Completion of an Advanced Professional degree may reduce the experience requirement by up to 2 years [Note: the total reduction from CPeP plus Advanced Professional is 2 years] - Work integrated learning (WIL) Where the work-based learning extends the study period beyond the normal three year program, the WIL component may be counted towards the experience requirements for ACS professional certification. - Honours The honours year may be counted towards the experience requirements for ACS professional certification, provided an Honours degree in ICT is awarded in an area relevant to the SFIA level 5 specialism(s) of the applicant.
+- Completion of an Advanced Professional degree may reduce the experience requirement required for certification - Work integrated learning (WIL) Where the work-based learning extends the study period beyond the normal three year program, the WIL component may be counted towards the experience requirements for ACS professional certification. - Honours The honours year may be counted towards the experience requirements for ACS professional certification, provided an Honours degree in ICT is awarded in an area relevant to the SFIA level 5 specialism(s) of the applicant.